Python3pkg/Mind/README.rst

 =====
 Mind is divided on three parts (for now): Mind.Knowledge, Mind.Orientation and Mind.Imagination (and Mind.Test but it's only for testing).

-Next version will be 0.2.4
+Next version will be 0.2.5

-In that version tutorial for Imagination will be expanded(probably) and some other awesome improvements might happen.
+In that version Orientation might become independent.

 For help see Documentation, Tutorial, use Mind.Tets file (and try to understand its code) and see pro_1.py and pro_2.py files (on GitHub).